Sasha Keable

-Sasha Keable (born 27 February 1994) is a British singer and songwriter of Colombian descent from South London, England.
+Sasha Keable (born 27 February 1994) is a British singer and songwriter.
 In 2013, she collaborated with Disclosure on the single "Voices" and toured with the duo around the UK.
 In 2014, she supported singer Katy B on her UK tour.
 She has released two extended plays to date, Black Book (2013) and Lemongrass and Limeleaves (2014).
 Both were signed to Tinie Tempah's independent record label Disturbing London.

 Early life

-Keable was raised on Soul and Hip Hop, with some of her main influences being Donny Hathaway, Aretha Franklin, Marvin Gaye and Lauryn Hill.
+Keable was born to a British father and Colombian mother.
+She was raised on soul and hip hop, with some of her main influences being Donny Hathaway, Aretha Franklin, Marvin Gaye and Lauryn Hill.
 Her eclectic tastes manifest themselves in her songwriting and arrangements, which she describes as constantly evolving.
 Keable graduated from BRIT School and went to sign with independent label Disturbing London founded by Tinie Tempah.

 Career

 Keable signed a management deal with Disturbing London and also recently signed a deal with Universal Music subsidiary, Polydor Records.
 She released her debut EP Black Book in 2013, and has now returned to the studio with songwriter and well-known producer Dev Hynes to focus on her debut album.

 During 2013, she performed at London's Wireless Festival, wrote and featured on DJ Zinc's summer house track "Only for Tonight", and alongside touring with Disclosure she both co-wrote and featured on their track "Voices".
 On 19 May 2014, Keable released her four-track second EP Lemongrass and Limeleaves.
+In 2021, her EP Intermission included the single "Killing Me", a collaboration with Jorja Smith.
+In 2024 Keable released the single "Hold Up", which was followed up by "Auction" with Destin Conrad and "Take Your Time" featuring 6lack, with a later release of "Why".